andrometocs/docs/README.md

 # docs
-All the open community documents shared here
+All the andrometocs company's open community documents shared here